aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Calls the Notify->spool function to log all messages.

-INPUT:
+INPUTS:
   $message   : message to be logged in the database
-  $error     : if 'Y' it's an error log , 'N' otherwise
+  $error     : if 'Y' it's an error log,
+               'N' otherwise
   $upload\_id : the upload\_id
   $verb      : 'N' for few main messages,
                'Y' for more messages (developers)